repnz/windbg-cheat-sheet/README.md

 ### Loading the SOS plugin

 The SOS windbg extension is loaded from the .NET runtime DLL.
-We first put a breakpoint on the MSCORLIB DLL (A .NET DLL that provides the .NET standard libraries)
+First we have to make sure mscorlib is loaded into the process. if not (or, it's a dump) We first put a breakpoint on the MSCORLIB DLL (A .NET DLL that provides the .NET standard libraries)

 ```
 > sxe ld:mscorlib